LaviniaThosatriavi/ENGG1340-group-project/README.md

   - The map contents will be loaded from a separate text file.
 The contents of the file will be read and stored in the mapData array for later use.
   - The winScreen and loseScreen functions will read design files ("win.txt" and "lose.txt" respectively) and print the screen accordingly.

+## Non-standard C/C++ libraries used
+- ncurses.h is used to implement the isSpaceBarPressed function, which allows continuous detection of the space bar without the need to press the enter key.
+When the space bar is pressed, the player character will move up by two blocks in the game.

 I hope this README provides a detailed overview of your Block Dash game.
 Let me know if you have any further questions!